How to Participate in Public Meetings

 - Comments may be time limited at the discretion of the presiding officer, generally to three (3) minutes.

 - Try to stick to your point; concise comments are often most effective.

 When are Public Meetings/Hearings?

-City Council has regular business meetings (including public hearings) on the 2nd and 4th Mondays of the month at 6:30 p.m.
-Planning Commission has regular business meetings on the 1st and 3rd Thursdays of the month at 6:30 p.m.
+City Council has regular business meetings (including public hearings) on the second and fourth Mondays of the month at 6:30 p.m.
+Planning Commission has regular business meetings on the first and third Thursdays of the month at 6:30 p.m.
 Meetings may be cancelled if there are no scheduled agenda items or public hearings; check the city's online calendar to confirm.